-Buxin She, Student Member, IEEE, Fangxing (Fran) Li, Fellow, IEEE, Hantao Cui, Senior Member, IEEE, Jinning Wang, Student Member, IEEE, Liang Min, Senior Member, IEEE, Oroghene Oboreh-Snapps, Student Member, IEEE, Rui Bo, Senior Member, IEEE
+Buxin She[®], Graduate Student Member, IEEE, Fangxing Li[®], Fellow, IEEE, Hantao Cui[®], Senior Member, IEEE, Jinning Wang[®], Graduate Student Member, IEEE, Liang Min[®], Senior Member, IEEE, Oroghene Oboreh-Snapps, Student Member, IEEE, and Rui Bo[®], Senior Member, IEEE

-Abstract- In this paper, a decentralized and coordinated voltage and frequency (V-f) control framework is proposed for islanded microgrids, with full consideration of the limited capacity of distributed energy resources (DERs) and V-f dependent load.
-First, we illustrate the concept of DER inadequacy and the challenges it poses.
-Then, a decentralized and coordinated control framework is proposed to regulate the output of inverter-based generations and reallocate limited DER capacity for V-f regulation.
-The control framework is composed of a power regulator and a V-f regulator, which generate the supplementary signals for the primary controller.
+Abstract-This paper proposes a decentralized and coordinated voltage and frequency (V-f) control framework for islanded microgrids, with full consideration of the limited capacity of distributed energy resources (DERs) and V-f dependent load.
+First, the concept of DER inadequacy is illustrated with the challenges it poses.
+Then, a decentralized and coordinated control framework is proposed to regulate the output of inverter-based generations and reallocate limited DER capacity for V-f control.
+The control framework is composed of a power regulator and a V-f regulator, which generates the supplementary signals for the primary controller.
 The power regulator regulates the output of grid-forming inverters according to the real-time capacity constraints of DERs, while the V-f regulator improves the V-f deviation by leveraging the load sensitivity to V-f.
 Next, the static feasibility and small signal stability of the proposed method are rigorously proven through mathematical formulation and eigenvalue analysis.
 Finally, a MATLAB-Simulink simulation demonstrates the functionalities of the control framework.
 A few goals are fulfilled within the decentralized and coordinated framework, such as making the best use of limited DERs' capacity, enhancing the DC side stability of inverter-based generations, and reducing involuntary load shedding.

-Index Terms-Islanded microgrid, droop control, coordinated V-f control, DER inadequacy, load power control
+Index Terms-Islanded microgrid, droop control, coordinated V-f control, DER inadequacy, load power control.